Super-Pizza/LFS-musl/README.md

 ## How to read

-Follow the guide in 0 - Linux From Scratch, and follow LFS when there's no page.
+Follow the guide in `0 - Linux From Scratch`, and follow LFS Book when there's no page.
+Patches are found in the `Patches` directory.

 ## Packages